-• Students who walk to sport outside of the school need to have a permission note from parents indicating they are allowed to walk to the various sporting venues.
-All groups are supervised

-- Notes giving permission for the year will be given to students for parents/carers to complete and sign - Students will return to the school at the end of sport, by bus or on foot

-• Parents/Carers can write notes allowing their child to leave directly from an outside venue to their home
+- Students who walk to sport outside of the school need to have a permission note from parents indicating they are allowed to walk to the various sporting venues.
+All groups are supervised. - Notes giving permission for the year will be sent out via Compass - Students will return to the school at the end of sport, by bus or on foot. - Parents/Carers can write notes allowing their child to leave directly from an outside venue to their home.